Ventile: Composition

-The cotton textile is densely woven from an extra long staple fibre (ELS).
 Although weatherproof, it is not coated or laminated; the combination of a dense weave and the swelling of the fibres when wet provide excellent weatherproofing.
 ELS cotton fibres are only available from around 2% of the world's entire cotton crop, but due to their naturally long length this creates yarns of superior strength as they can be spun using an exceptionally low twist.
 The natural product offers a high level of comfort due to its drape and breathability, while being durable and quiet in use.
 It also has good resistance to tearing and burning.
 However, it is not as light in weight as synthetic fabrics, particularly when wet.
 While only fabrics scoring hydrostatic head measurements of 1000mm or more are technically considered to be fully waterproof, etaProof fabrics (200g to 270g standard versions) achieve measurements no less than 750mm.
 This is usually considered to be sufficient for reasonable protection against typical rain.
 The standard 300g version scores 900mm, and the UK Ministry of Defence considers a measurement of 800mm to be "waterproof".
 A common design feature of some Ventile overgarments uses two separate layers of the textile - with offset seams - to dramatically improve the garment's weatherproof protection.
 This is commonly called double-layer or twin-layer Ventile.